-Day 1: We rode in a horseback.
-It was dark and we made it to our desired spot before sunrise.
+Day 1: We rode in horseback.
+It was dark, and we made it to our desired spot before sunrise.
 The shadows of three cows crossed before sunlight.
 There were no bulls with them.
 LG had an either sex tag but really wanted a bull.

-As the sun rose we saw the cows had moved from the meadow and on up a hill across the way.
-Shortly after sunrise we heard bulls screaming and headed that way.
-We had one within 100 yards, screaming at us, through the thick trees.
+As the sun rose, we saw the cows had moved from the meadow and up a hill across the way.
+Shortly after sunrise, we heard bulls screaming and headed that way.
+We had one within 100 yards, screaming at us through the thick trees.
 We called but couldn’t pull him out.

 “Dang it!
 He must have winded us.”

 Nope.
 Shortly after we saw orange coming across a game trail.
 Yep, another hunter had spooked him.